dd0c/ansible_tower/README.md

 # ansible_tower
-Ansible playbook repository for Ansible Tower trial
+Ansible playbooks repository for deployment of infrastructure to OpenStack.
+NB: these are not playbooks to setup Ansible Tower or OpenStack.